Computing the Walls Associated to Bridgeland Stability Conditions on Projective Surfaces: Applications

-But this is impossible for our choice of $(m,n)$.
-The same argument works for $q$. \end{proof} The condition about infinite $\mu_Z$-slope will not be relevant because this can only happen if the destabilizer exists for all $s<y_1/x$ and all $t$ by Remark \ref{r:sameslope}.
-We can now treat the $F=0$ case. \begin{thm} If $F=0$ then there are no walls in $\A_{s\omega+u\gamma,\omega}$ for any $s$ and $u$ except for $s=y_1/x$. \end{thm} \begin{proof} When $F=0$, we have $C+R=y_1/x$ for any wall.
-Consequently, for any $\xi>0$, any such wall must intersect some $s=m/g'n$ for some $(m,n)\in P_\xi$.
-It must also intersect $s=\dfrac{y_1}{x}-\dfrac{1}{2gnx}$ and this contradicts our three lemmas. \end{proof} \begin{note} \begin{enumerate} \item The condition $F=0$ is a actually rather strong.
+We can now treat the $F=0$ case. \begin{thm} If $F=0$ then there are no walls in $\Pi_{\beta,\omega,y_2/x}$ except when $\beta\cdot\omega=y_1g/x$. \end{thm} \begin{proof} When $F=0$, we have $C+R=y_1/x$ for any wall.
+Consequently, for any $\xi>0$, any such wall must intersect some $s=\beta\cdot\omega/g=m/(g'n)$ for some $(m,n)\in P_\xi$.
+When $p=1$ this contradicts Lemma \ref{l:highrank} (by the remark following the lemma.
+It must also intersect $s=\dfrac{y_1}{x}-\dfrac{1}{2gnx}$ and so when $p>1$, Lemma \ref{l:highrankp} tells us that any object $e$ (with $v(e)=v$) in $\A_s$ must be a sheaf since $E^{-1}[1]$ is a subobject and $r(E^{-1}[1])<0$ if $E^{-1}$ is non-zero.
+On the other hand, if a sheaf $E$ is $\mu_Z$-stable for all sufficiently large $t$ (if it corresponds to a wall, for example) then its torsion subsheaf must eventually $Z$-destabilize it (for all large enough values of $t$) because the $z$-slope of a torsion sheaf is $1/t$ times a (finite) constant in $t$.
+So $E$ must be torsion-free.
+Then, by Lemma \ref{l:lowrank}, the rank of a $Z$-destabilizing subsheaf must be bigger than $r(E)$.
+But that contradicts Lemma \ref{l:highrankp} again.
+In any case, for $p\geq 1$, there cannot be such a wall. \end{proof} \begin{note} \begin{enumerate} \item The condition $F=0$ is a actually rather strong.
 It implies that $u=y_2/x$ (or $\gamma=0$) and the discriminant $\Delta(E)=\alpha^2$.
 Then the Hodge Index Theorem implies that $\alpha=0$ and $\Delta(E)=0$.
-So these are Bogomolov critical sheaves. \item More generally, line bundles on any smooth projective surface always satisfy $F=0$ and the conclusion of the Theorem is already well known (see \cite[Prop 3.6(b)]{Arcara09}). \item When $\rho(X)=1$ and $K_X=0$ then $F=0$ on a K3 surface only for line bundles but for abelian surfaces this happens exactly for semi-homogeneous bundles and we conclude that these are always $\mu_Z$-stable for all $Z$.
+So these are Bogomolov critical sheaves. \item Note that for line bundles $L$ on any smooth projective surface with $\alpha=0$ automatically satisfy $F=0$ on the plane given by $u=y_2$ and so we conclude they are Bridgeland stable there.
+This is already well known (see \cite[Prop 3.6(b)]{Arcara09}) in the case where $y_2=0$. \item When $\rho(X)=1$ and $K_X=0$ then $F=0$ on a K3 surface only for line bundles but for abelian surfaces this happens exactly for semi-homogeneous bundles and we conclude that these are always $\mu_Z$-stable for all $Z$.
 This gives a proof independently of Fourier-Mukai transform methods. \item It should be possible to repeat the analysis and these theorem for the refined basic stability condition given for K3 surfaces by Bridgeland (\cite{BrK3} and used in \cite{Arcara07} and \cite{MYY11a}) in which $v$ is multiplied by $\sqrt{\td(X)}$.
 In that case the critical objects should correspond to spherical objects. \end{enumerate} \end{note}

 We can now assume $F>0$.
 Note that if $(m,n)\in P_\xi$ for any $\xi>0$ then we require